akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Why are we even trying to create an app ?<br />
 To know how to get around Nantes you have two main options (on iPhone):

-> talk about naoned
+> On Android there is NaonedBus app which is really great.

 ### Google Maps

 Which doesn't work for public transportation in Nantes.
 It will offer you two choices:
-- grab an Uber
+- get an uber ride
 - walk by foot

 {% include image.html path="taka-quite-a-journey/google.jpg" path-detail="taka-quite-a-journey/google.jpg" alt="Google Maps." %}